Starter – use this handy chart to help you keep track of your feeding times.

-- Once your starter is bubbly, stir the starter and then measure 50g of the starter into a large mixing bowl.
+- Once your starter is bubbly, stir it and measure 50g of the starter into a mixing bowl.

-- Add the white bread flour and water to the bowl of ferment and stir to mix.
+- Add the flour to the ferment and stir to mix.

-- Using your hands gather everything, gently pressing into a sticky ball of dough.
+- Using your hands gather everything together, gently pressing into a sticky ball of dough.

 - Knead the dough in the bowl for 100 presses without adding flour.

-- Cover the mixing bowl with an upturned bowl and leave in a warm place until roughly double in size which may take 2 – 4 hours.
+- Invert a large bowl over the dough bowl and leave in a warm place until roughly double in size which may take 2- 4 hours.

-- Lightly dust an oven tray with flour and dust the work surface with flour.
+- Lightly dust an oven tray with flour or insert a baking liner and dust the work surface with flour.

-- Remove the upturned bowl and very gently tip the dough onto the prepared oven tray and remove the cloth.
+- Remove the upturned bowl and very gently tip the dough onto the oven tray.

 - Using a very sharp knife, quickly make two cuts on the top of the loaf to form a cross.